-He Is My Master | Box Office Buz
+He is my Master | Box Office Buz

-A 14-year-old millionaire Yoshitaka received an enormous inheritance as a result of his parents' death in an accident.
-Later after firing the original maids, he needed to be looked after so he decided to hire new live-in maids.
-While originally expecting an elderly woman to take the job, two runaway girls, Izumi, 14, and Mitsuki, 13, end up accepting the job as means for a home and income.
+A 14-year-old millionaire named Yoshitaka receives an enormous inheritance as a result of his parents’ death in an accident.
+Later, after firing the original maids, he needs to be looked after—so he decides to hire new live-in maids.
+Though he originally expects an elderly woman to take the job, two runaway girls, Izumi, 14, and Mitsuki, 13, end up accepting the job in exchange for a home and income.
 Another girl, Anna, later becomes a maid as well, and all three live in the mansion with Yoshitaka.

 View Full Cast >